Assata Shakur: Bronx bank robbery retrial

 The retrial was delayed for one day to give the defendants more time to prepare.
 The new jury selection was marked by attempts by Williams to be relieved of her duties, owing to disagreements with Shakur as well as with Hilton's attorney.
 Judge Arnold Bauman denied the application, but directed another lawyer, Howard Jacobs, to defend Shakur while Williams remained the attorney of record.
 Shakur was ejected following an argument with Williams, and Hilton left with her as jury selection continued.

 After the selection of twelve jurors (60 were excused), Williams was allowed to retire from the case, with Shakur officially representing herself, assisted by lawyer Florynce Kennedy.
 In the retrial, White testified that the six alleged robbers had saved their hair clippings to create disguises, and identified a partially obscured head and shoulder in a photo taken from a surveillance camera as Shakur's.
 Kennedy objected to this identification on the grounds that the prosecutor, assistant United States attorney Peter Truebner, had offered to stipulate that Shakur was not depicted in any of the photographs.

 Although both White and Rivers testified that Shakur was wearing overalls during the robbery, the person identified as Shakur in the photograph was wearing a jacket.
 The defense attempted to discredit White on the grounds that he had spent eight months in Matteawan Hospital for the Criminally Insane in 1968, and White countered that he had faked insanity (by claiming to be Allah in front of three psychiatrists) to get transferred out of prison.

 Shakur personally cross-examined the witnesses, getting White to admit that he had once been in love with her; the same day, one juror (who had been frequently napping during the trial) was replaced with an alternate.
 During the retrial, the defendants repeatedly left or were thrown out of the courtroom.
 Both defendants were acquitted in the retrial; six jurors interviewed after the trial stated that they did not believe the two key prosecution witnesses.
 Shakur was immediately returned to Morristown, New Jersey, under a heavy guard following the trial.
 Louis Chesimard (Shakur's ex-husband) and Paul Stewart, the other two alleged robbers, had been acquitted in June.

 Turnpike shootout mistrial

 The Turnpike shootout proceedings continued with Judge John E. Bachman in Middlesex County.
 New Jersey Superior Court Judge Leon Gerofsky ordered a change of venue in 1973 from Middlesex to Morris County, New Jersey, saying "it was almost impossible to obtain a jury here comprising people willing to accept the responsibility of impartiality so that defendants will be protected from transitory passion and prejudice."
-Morris County, had a far smaller black population than Middlesex County.
-On this basis, Shakur unsuccessfully attempted to remove the trial to federal court.
+Morris County had a far smaller black population than Middlesex County.
+On this basis, Shakur unsuccessfully attempted to move the trial to federal court.

 Before jury selection was complete, it was discovered that Shakur was pregnant.
 Due to the possibility of miscarriage, the prosecution successfully requested a mistrial for Shakur; Acoli's trial continued.